-When any file (e-mail message, HTML file, Graphics Interchange Format file, Uniform Resource Locator request, and so forth) is sent from one place to another on the Internet, the Transmission Control Protocol (TCP) layer of TCP/IP divides the file into "chunks" of an efficient size for routing.
+When any file (such as an e-mail message, HTML file, GIF file or URL request) is sent from one place to another on the Internet, the Transmission Control Protocol (TCP) layer of TCP/IP divides the file into "chunks" of an efficient size for routing.
 Each of these packets is separately numbered and includes the Internet address of the destination.
 The individual packets for a given file may travel different routes through the Internet.
 When they have all arrived, they are reassembled into the original file (by the TCP layer at the receiving end).Content Continues Below

-A packet-switching scheme is an efficient way to handle transmissions on a connectionless network such as the Internet.
+A packet-switching scheme is an efficient way to handle transmissions on a connection-less network such as the Internet.
 An alternative scheme, circuit-switched, is used for networks allocated for voice connections.
 In circuit-switching, lines in the network are shared among many users as with packet-switching, but each connection requires the dedication of a particular path for the duration of the connection.

 Parts of a network packet

 Network packets are made up of three different parts, the header, the payload and the trailer.
 Network packets can be thought of conceptually to postal packages.
 The header is the box/envelope, the payload is the box/envelope’s content, and the trailer is the signature.

 Broken down even further, the header may consist of the following pieces:

 - The size of the header and payload.

 - A sixteen-bit identification number.

 - Flags, which are used to let a router know if it can fragment a packet.